-- 12.1 Hours and Days of Work: Hours and days of work shall be governed by rules established by the City Manager.
-(At the present time, the hours and days of work are as shown in Exhibit D-Hours and Days of Work) - 12.2 Sunday and Graveyard Shifts: Regularly scheduled Sunday shifts and "graveyard" shifts, as defined in Section 14 (Shift Differential), shall be for eight (8) consecutive hours, including up to one-half (1⁄2) hour for lunch. - 12.3 Shift Assignment: Within a given classification, shift assignments shall first be offered to employees by classification seniority on a voluntary basis.
+12.1 Hours and Days of Work:

+Hours and days of work shall be governed by rules established by the City Manager.
+(At the present time, the hours and days of work are as shown in Exhibit D-Hours and Days of Work)

+12.2 Sunday and Graveyard Shifts:

+Regularly scheduled Sunday shifts and "graveyard" shifts, as defined in Section 14 (Shift Differential), shall be for eight (8) consecutive hours, including up to one-half ($\frac{1}{2}$) hour for lunch.

+12.3 Shift Assignment:

+Within a given classification, shift assignments shall first be offered to employees by classification seniority on a voluntary basis.
 In the event shift assignments are not filled voluntarily, such assignments will be made on the basis of inverse classification seniority.

+12.3.1 Types of Shifts:

+- a.
+Swing shift means authorized work schedules regularly assigned in which at least four (4) hours worked are between the hours of 5:00 p.m. and 12:00 midnight of each workday. - b.
+Night shift means authorized work schedules regularly assigned in which at least four (4) hours worked are between the hours of 12:00 midnight and 7:00 a.m. of each workday. - c.
+Day shift means any authorized work schedules between the hours of 7:00 a.m. and 5:00 p.m.

-- 12.4 Classes During Shift Assignments: If an employee assigned to the swing or graveyard shift wishes to attend classes during the day, the employee shall notify the Division Chief of his or her intention to enroll in classes during the day and the completion date of the classes.
+12.4 Classes during Shift Assignments:

+If an employee assigned to the swing or graveyard shift wishes to attend classes during the day, the employee shall notify the Division Chief of his or her intention to enroll in classes during the day and the completion date of the classes.
 The City will review the work program and advise the employee within 14 days whether or not the day classes will interfere with the shift assignments.
-If no conflict exists, the City will not change the shift assignment until after the semester ends provided that the employee continues to be actively enrolled in the class. - 12.5 Rest Period: Each employee shall be entitled to a rest period of fifteen (15) minutes during each one-half ( $\frac{1}{2}$ ) shift worked.
+If no conflict exists, the City will not change the shift assignment until after the semester ends provided that the employee continues to be actively enrolled in the class.

+12.5 Rest Period:

+Each employee shall be entitled to a rest period of fifteen (15) minutes during each one-half ($\frac{1}{2}$) shift worked.